kinwaicheuk-sony/Working_Tsukasa_Speech/README.md

 **tl;dr** : I made a very cool japanese speech generation model.

+if the demo didn't work and you just want to listen to some samples, take a look at this  [notebook](https://colab.research.google.com/drive/1efRFWeHI5ZCcwvQJDRzt8qT3m6CB7XzK?usp=sharing). (ps. this belongs to a much earlier checkpoint, not representative of the model at its best.)

+---

 **Checkpoints** have been released.
 I may prepare a Colab demo as well, but it should be easy to prepare it yourself. just clone this repo and use the provided notebooks.

 日本語のモデルカードは[こちら](https://huggingface.co/Respair/Tsukasa_Speech/blob/main/README_JP.md)。